Xilinx/pcie-debug-kmap/pciedebug/source/docs/PCIe_Common_Issues/index.rst

 ----------------------------------------
     - Check using ILA if the cfg_ltssm_state signal shows an L0 state ('h10).
     - If in the L0 state, check if it consistently stays in the L0 state or is going through recovery state continuously.
-    - Repeatedly going through recovery state indicates a link integrity issue.
+    - Repeatedly going through the recovery state indicates a link integrity issue.
         - If it is stable in L0 state, check if PCIe Config Request TLP's are exchanged and that each Completion TLP is returned.
         - This is part of the PCI enumeration process and must be done within 100ms of the Power Good indication.
         - Try doing a warm reboot and if the device is now detected after a warm reboot, this requirement was violated.